|THE SANGHA SONG: Harpreet thinks I could teach a course|

 Harpreet took the lunchtime exercises on line, volunteering his time, so almost every Thursday around noon if you looked into Michel's bedroom window, you'd see me sitting with my eyes closed, sometimes even going "Ommmmm."
 (I used to say that in Michel's room before meditation, too, but it was followed by "I God!"
 But that's fodder--see what I did there?--for another blog.)

-In August of this year, my deep-thinking friend and colleague, Jean Hammell asked a very silicone-valley question:
+In August of this year, my deep-thinking friend and colleague, Jean Hammell asked a very silicon-valley question:

 "What would happen if a bunch of people at LexisNexis meditated 15 minutes a day, every morning for a month?"
 (P.S.
 Don't worry.
 I'm almost at the answer to the joke question.)